Sandown Community Orchard

 Big Lottery Project, 2017-18

-The good news is that thanks into National Lottery players, we’ve now got £8000 to spend on bringing this beautiful site into tip-top condition.
+The good news is that thanks into National Lottery players, we were awarded £8000 to spend on bringing this beautiful site into tip-top condition.
 The site had become too wet to walk right through in winter.
-So we are putting in a boardwalk, new benches, a board telling the story of the site and improving the hedge.
-We want more people to use the Orchard, so we are holding events and showing how they can use the free fruit.
-We have even purchased an apple press!
+So we put in a boardwalk, new seats, a board telling the story of the site and improved the hedge.
+We also removed some of the scrub in the orchard to make is larger.

 What’s in a name?